rmseifried/travel-map-world/README.md

-# Becky's Travel Map
+# Becky's US Travel Map
-Places I've been!
+Places I've been in the US of A.

-View this content here: [https://rmseifried.github.io/travel-map/](https://rmseifried.github.io/travel-map/)
+View this content here: [https://rmseifried.github.io/travel-map-us/](https://rmseifried.github.io/travel-map-us/)